PeterSommerlad/ArduinoCore-Cpp17/README.md

 * Thanks to https://www.hackster.io/andrewm1100 for the python script
 * Thanks to https://www.avrfreaks.net/forum/building-gcc83-avr-libc-linux-w-atpack-hooks for building avr-gcc
 * Thanks to https://xpack.github.io/arm-none-eabi-gcc/ for arm-none-eabi-gcc

+### Notes and Todos

+* USBApi.h defines u8 u16 and u32 -> refactor to use inttypes.h official names, also used in CDC.cpp
+* eliminate more macros and redundancy